ir-uam/RELISON/docs/source/sna/metrics/graph.rst

 Parameters
 ^^^^^^^^^^

-* *orientation*: selects the type of degree we use (only affects directed networks).
+* :code:`orientation`: selects the type of degree we use (only affects directed networks).

-    * IN: we take the in-degree of the users.
+    * :code:`IN`: we take the in-degree of the users.
-    * OUT: we take the out-degree of the users.
+    * :code:`OUT`: we take the out-degree of the users.
-    * UND: we take the undirected degree of the users (in-degree + out-degree)
+    * :code:`UND`: we take the undirected degree of the users (in-degree + out-degree)
-    * MUTUAL: we take as the degree the number of mutual links.
+    * :code:`MUTUAL`: we take as the degree the number of mutual links.

 Configuration file
 ^^^^^^^^^^^^^^^^^^